jaylab-ctrl/Navigating-the-Rulespace/README.md

 - **Splits**: Held-out by bill and year to avoid near-duplicate leakage.
 - **Metrics**: Accuracy, macro-Precision/Recall/F1; per-class confusion matrices.

+  For fine tuning< I have used LoRA that is called Low-Rank Adaptation

   LegalBERT
   ![LegalBERT](assets/legalbert.png)